wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 Since the REST API was added to WordPress it has included a [Backbone.js](https://backbonejs.org/) [REST API JavaScript Client](https://developer.wordpress.org/rest-api/using-the-rest-api/backbone-javascript-client/) for making direct requests to the WP REST API.

-It provides an interface for using the WP REST API by providing Models and Collections for all endpoints exposed through the API.
+This provides an interface for using the WP REST API by providing Models and Collections for all endpoints exposed through the API.

 To ensure that your JavaScript code is able to use the REST API client, you need to add it as a dependency to your enqueued JavaScript.